mkitzan/constexpr-sql/README.md

 It is strongly recommended to compile with optimizations enabled, otherwise expect template bloat.
 Use of two object of the same `sql::query` type is considered **undefined behavior** (due to issue involving static members).
 Instantiating `sql::query` objects should be performed within a guarded scope, like in the example.
 However, there are no use restrictions to `sql::schema` types. `sql::schema` types may be used multiple times within a single query or in many queries at once.
 There are more examples and information in [`presentation.pdf`](https://github.com/mkitzan/constexpr-sql/blob/master/presentation.pdf) at the root of the repository.

+## Correctness and Performance Testing

+The library has a significant testing system which is composed of two script pipelines.
+All tests use the data from another project of mine called [`Terminus`](https://github.com/mkitzan/terminus) which is a library database shell.
+The correctness testing pipeline generates nearly 1.5 million test queries, then Constexpr SQL's output is compared against the output of `SQLite3` performing the same queries.
+The performance testing pipeline executes six different SQL queries implemented using Constexpr SQL and hand coded SQL.
+The queries are executed over 65 thousand times (256 for `CROSS JOIN` due to computational complexity), and the execution timing is captured using the Linux `time` tool.

+The [`runner.sh`](https://github.com/mkitzan/constexpr-sql/blob/master/tests/runner.sh) script in the `tests` directory will execute correctness testing, and the [`runner.sh`](https://github.com/mkitzan/constexpr-sql/tree/master/tests/perf/runner.sh) script in `tests/perf` will execute performance testing.

 ## Important Class Templates and Implementation Details

 The following sections provide a high-level description about how the library is implemented.
 Hopefully, the sections will provide useful code and document references to others looking to write similar libraries.